Colorado Lagoon

-Originally a part of the Los Cerritos Wetlands, the lagoon was dredged in the 1920s.
-Construction projects and neglect caused it to become very polluted, and it was given the nickname "Polio Pond" by locals.
-In 2009, Los Angeles County began a project to remove sediment and prevent the lake from being polluted in the future.
-Its first phase was completed in 2012, and the second phase, after many delays, is set to finish in 2026.
+Colorado Lagoon is a public park in the Eastside neighborhood of Long Beach, California.
+Originally part of the Los Cerritos Wetlands, the lagoon was dredged in the 1920s.
+Construction projects and neglect led to the lagoon becoming polluted, and locals nicknamed it "Polio Pond".
+In 2009, Los Angeles County began a project to remove contaminated sediment and protect the water from further pollution.
+The county completed the first phase in 2012 and is scheduled to finish the second phase in 2026 after many delays.
+The lagoon which the park contains is very biodiverse and is used for swimming and model boating.